umasreeakula/website_funnel_analysis/README.md

 I analysed the dataset using DBeaver, connected to a PostgreSQL database system.
 A Power BI report can be found [here](https://github.com/umasreeakula/website_funnel_analysis/blob/main/Conversion%20Funnel%20-%20Report.pdf).

+Data Limitations:
+- Page Load Times and Performance Metrics: There's no data on page load times, server response times, or overall website speed performance.
+- User Journey Tracking: Includes detailed data on user interactions across four key pages: home, search, payment, and payment confirmation, but not on interactions such as time spent on each section of a page, clicks on specific buttons, etc.

 ## Business Scenario and Context

 The e-commerce company has observed consistent website traffic, but users fail to complete purchases, resulting in low conversion rates.
-Despite investing in marketing efforts to attract new users, the company struggles to capitalise on this traffic and convert it into sales.
-The company aims to increase revenue by optimising the conversion rate across its website's funnel.
+Their website has changed its design and functionality to improve the user experience and conversion rates, including refining product pages with understandable information and visuals and optimising the checkout process.
 By identifying and addressing the bottlenecks to conversion, the company seeks to enhance the user experience and drive higher sales volume, particularly among new users.

-The e-commerce company has access to comprehensive data on user behaviour, including interactions with each website page, device type used for accessing the website, date of activity, and gender.
+#### Assumptions:
+- The company launched the improved website at the beginning of January.
+- The A/B testing indicated positive results.
+- There were no significant changes in marketing spend or strategy between January and April.
+- There were no serious updates or changes to the website’s backend systems or infrastructure around March 1st.
+- Any drop in e-commerce activity is not due to seasonal trends.
+- Competitors did not significantly alter their pricing or promotional strategies during this period.
+- The company uses behaviour analytics tools such as heatmaps and session recordings.

 ### Questions:
 1. What are the conversion rates for each funnel stage, and how do they vary across the different stages?
 (Home > Search, Search > Payment, Payment > Payment Confirmation)